Spring Flower Garden Ideas

 - If you're content with minimalism, large groupings of a similar flower offers a fuss-free, showy landscape solution.

-A dramatic front yard flowerbed provides a constant stream of color.
+A dramatic front yard flowerbed provides a constant stream of color with these adaptable flower garden ideas.

 - Gently transition from lawn space to flowering space with a planted edge.
 For example, a miniature boxwood hedge offers an understated border between the two spaces.